 Contingency forces identified including location and contact information

-Each evening during the project, the Burn Boss will report acres burned to the dispatch center (or AICC when local dispatch centers are closed).
-Dispatch centers are responsible for notifying adjacent dispatch centers and AICC that burns are being implemented and for reporting burns and acres to AICC so that the information may be included in the Daily Situation Report.
+Each evening during the project, the Burn Boss will report acres burned to the assigned dispatch center.
+The assigned dispatch center is responsible for notifying adjacent dispatch centers and AICC that a burn is being implemented and for reporting acres to AICC so that the information may be included in the Daily Situation Report.

-Billing procedures and charge codes will be established prior to orders being placed and included in the project plan as described in Section IV.4.
-Extended hours for the dispatch center will be negotiated prior to ignition.
-Costs may include required dispatch staffing beyond normal business hours, travel and transportation expenses, crew salaries, and other project expenses incurred by the Protecting Agency.

 Smoke Management

 Smoke assessments are the responsibility of both the Jurisdictional and Protecting Agencies.
 The need for air resource advisors is increasing and additional technical expertise for addressing air quality and health related issues may be available through ADEC.